Selective Laser Sintering in details

 Being aware of the fact that almost every step on the SLS print journey affects the mechanical properties of the final print, you can play around with adjusting them.
 You can choose between rigid, soft, rubber and other powders.
 One simple thing you can do is change the printing temperature in the allowed window and other parameters of the print.
 It’s really easy to do it using open parameters in Sinterit Studio 2019.
 Simply adjusting the temperature can alter the mechanical resistance or quality of the model.
 Open parameters will be addressed in another article hence it is a very interesting manipulation.

 I hope that this article carried you out to the Selective Laser Sintering world and ignited you to think about the complexity of the process and outlook on the future of SLS.
 I greatly encourage the Academics as well as industry and hobbyists to experiment and put their ideas to the test!
-The 3DP may have a great affect on our future so let’s put effort into shaping it!
+If you would like to further deepen your knowledge of Selective Laser Sintering, click here for an easy-to-follow webinar that will guide you through the most frequently asked questions.
+3D printing may have a great effect on our future so let’s put effort into shaping it!